telerik/kendo-react/docs/knowledge-base/grid-loading-indicator.md

 The following example demonstrates how to render a loading indicator once a request is made and hide it when the request is finished successfully.

 {% meta id:loading-indicator height:650 %}
+{% embed_file grid/odata-server-operations/app.jsx preview %}
-{% embed_file grid/odata-server-operations/main.jsx preview %}
+{% embed_file grid/odata-server-operations/main.jsx %}
 {% embed_file shared/shared-products-loader.jsx %}
 {% endmeta %}